PayGreen/api-green-node/documentation/docs/carbon-api-requests.md

 ---
 id: carbon-api-requests
-title: Carbon Estimate - API Requests
+title: Carbon Footprints - API Requests
 ---

-If you have completed your profile you can now add and manage carbon footprints!
+**If you have completed your profile you can now add and manage carbon footprints!**

 Carbon footprints and carbon credits purchase are the heart of our API.
 We have selected two kind of carbon footprints: